 How Do Lasers Work in Dentistry?

 All lasers work by delivering energy in the form of light.
 When used for surgical and dental procedures, the laser acts as a cutting instrument or a vaporizer of tissue that it comes in contact with.
-When used for "curing" a filling, the laser helps to strengthen the bond between the filling and the tooth.
 When used in teeth-whitening procedures, the laser acts as a heat source and enhances the effect of tooth-bleaching agents.

 What Are the Pros and Cons of Using a Laser in Dentistry?